 Companies and institutes are continuously working on further reducing the costs of photovoltaic production whilst increasing the quality and efficiency of cells and modules.
-In 2020, the German Federal Ministry for Economic Affairs and Energy (BMWi) approved 116 new photovoltaic funding projects within the framework of the 7th Energy Research Programme.
-In 2020, around 84 million euros were invested in 480 ongoing research and development projects.
+In 2021, the German Federal Ministry for Economic Affairs and Climate Action (BMWK) approved 104 new photovoltaic funding projects within the framework of the 7th Energy Research Programme.
+In 2021, around 84 million euros were invested in 481 ongoing research and development projects.

 IRENA, the international agency for renewable energy sources, has documented the development of the past decade in its report "Renewable Power Generation Costs in 2019": According to this, the cost of generating power from photovoltaics fell by 82 per cent between 2010 and 2019.
 The costs are more and more frequently below those for the generation of power from fossil fuel-fired power plants.

 And the International Energy Agency (IEA) also points to the importance of photovoltaics in its report "Net Zero by 2050 - A Roadmap for the Global Energy Sector" from the beginning of 2021: "Increasingly cheap electricity from renewable sources is crucial for a global CO2-free energy system.
 The path outlined by the IEA requires a rapid scaling up of solar and wind energy capacity before the end of this decade."

 175 gigawatts added worldwide in 2021